Tontine: Modern regulation

+In August 2025, the United States issued Executive Order 14330, which directed federal agencies to review guidance on alternative assets in defined-contribution retirement plans and explicitly referenced “lifetime income investment strategies including longevity risk-sharing pools,” a category that some legal commentators have noted bears conceptual similarity to historical tontines, notwithstanding differences in structure and regulation.

 Variant uses of the term

 In French-speaking cultures, particularly in developing countries, the meaning of the term "tontine" has broadened to encompass a wider range of semi-formal group savings and microcredit schemes.
 The crucial difference between these and tontines in the traditional sense is that benefits do not depend on the deaths of other members.

 As a type of rotating savings and credit association (ROSCA), tontines are well established as a savings instrument in central Africa, and in this case function as savings clubs in which each member makes regular payments and is lent the kitty in turn.
 They are wound up after each cycle of loans.
 In West Africa, "tontines" – often consisting of mainly women – are an example of economic, social and cultural solidarity.

 Informal group savings and loan associations are also traditional in many east Asian societies, and under the name of tontines are found in Cambodia, and among emigrant Cambodian communities.

 In Singapore, the Chit Funds Act of 1971 defines the application of legislation to the operation of chit funds, which were also known colloquially as tontines (although more properly a variant type of ROSCA).